Virginia tourist information with details about

 former home.

-highway all the way to the oceanfront, with several alternative routes available in the
+an interstate highway all the way to the oceanfront, with several alternative routes

 Virginia Beach